Faculty and Staff with Concerns About a Student

 Diminished mental health, including significant stress, mood changes, excessive worry, or problems with eating and/or sleeping can interfere with optimal academic performance.
 The source of symptoms might be strictly related to your course work; if so, please speak with me.
 However, problems with relationships, family worries, loss, or a personal struggle or crisis can also contribute to decreased academic performance.

 Fredonia provides mental health counseling to support the academic success of students.
 The Counseling Center provides cost-free services to help you manage personal challenges that threaten your well-being.
-Visit fredonia.edu/counseling for more information.
+Visit www.fredonia.edu/student-life/counseling for more information.
+Other supportive resources include the following:

 In the event I suspect you need additional support, I will express my concerns and the reasons for them, and remind you of resources (e.g., Counseling Center, Health Center, etc.) that might be helpful to you.
 It is not my intention to know the details of what might be bothering you, but simply to let you know I am concerned and that help, if needed, is available.